Anu Malik – Top 100 Chartbuster Bollywood Hits of My Choice

 30. Tan Tana Tan Tan Tan Tara from Judwaa (1997) – David Dhawan frequently used Anu Malik’s tune for his masala entertainers, and remained successful most of the time.
 All the fast tracks of the movie were huge chartbusters, and some of its compositions were reused for its sequel released in 2018 starring David Dhawan’s son.
 East or West, Oonchi Hai Building and Tu Mere Dil Mein Bas Jaa too were huge hits.
 This song was rendered by composer himself, and its peppy lyrics were provided by Sameer.

 31. Akela Hai Mr Khiladi from Mr & Mrs. Khiladi (1997) – The title track featuring Akshay Kumar and Juhi Chawla was sung by Udit Narayan and Anuradha Paudwal.
 Lyrics were written by Dev Kohli.
 The song got noticed for its foreign locations, and the album also included popular peppy tracks like Samose Mein Aloo, Jara Parde Peh Ane De etc and many more hit songs.

 32. Sandese Aate Hain from Border (1997) – A song dedicated to the soldiers, the song released during the occasion of golden jubilee independence day celebrations was a very huge chartbuster when got released, and its compositions earned Anu Malik a Filmfare nomination too.
 The song looks a ‘typical desi composition’ and became an anthem for Indian soldiers soon after release.
 The song sung by Roop Kumar Rathod and Sonu Nigam earned a Filmfare nomination while lyrics penned by Javed Akhtar won both National award and Filmfare awards for its meaningful lines.
-E Jaate Hue Lamhon and Mere Dushman Mere Bhai are other popular songs.
+E Jaate Hue Lamhon, Hume Jabse Mohabbat and Mere Dushman Mere Bhai are other popular songs.

-33. Na Woh Inkaar from Himalay Putra (1997) – The film marking the debut of Akshaye Khanna was a top flop.
+33. Na Woh Inkaar from Himalay Putra (1997) – The film marking the debut of Akshaye Khanna was a total flop.
 But this romantic track featuring Khanna and Anjala Zaveri was immensely popular.
 Alka Yagnik & Udit Narayan sang the song while Dev Kohli penned the lyrics.
 The movie also included the popular track, Kithe Nain Na Jodi.

 36. Dhol Bajne Laga from Virasat (1997) – This Javed Akhtar song holds the innocence of rural life, and the song featured all its lead actors – Anil Kapoor, Tabu and Pooja Bhatra.
 Kavita Krishnamurthy earned numerous nominations for its rendition and won Filmfare awards.
 Udit Narayan proved the male vocals.

 37. Neend Churai Meri from Ishq (1997) – All the songs from the album were chartbusters.
 But I had to pick just two of them, so that I can include more films in this list.
 This song is not an original one, but inspired from Sending All My Love by Linera.
 The song featuring Aamir Khan, Ajay Devgan, Juhi Chawla and Kajol was sung by Kumar Sanu, Udit Narayan, Alka Yagnik & Kavita Krishnamurthy, and lyrics penned by Rahat Indori.

 38. Dekho Dekho Jaanam from Ishq (1997) – The romantic song featuring real life couple, Ajay Devgan and Kajol was a hit.
 Rahat Indori penned the lyrics of this one too.
 Udit Narayan and Alka Yagnik were the voices behind this sweet track.

 39. Khatey Hain Kasam from Prem Aggan (1998) – Some of the finest songs of Sadhana Sargam’s career were composed by Anu Malik, and Khatey Hain Kasam is one such.
 She sang this popular duet with Udit Narayan, and the song was filmed on Fardeen Khan and Meghna Kothari.
 Sudarshan Faakir penned its lyrics.
 Hum Tumse Mohabbat Karte Hain is yet another popular song of the album sung by Kavita Krishnamurthy and Udit Narayan.

 40. Chori Chori Jab Nazrein Mili from Kareeb (1998) – The composer was quite active in the second half of 1990s, and his fast tracks were high in demand.
 Yet he composed soft melodies exclusively for a few albums during this period, and music track of Kareeb is not an exception.
-The movie also introduced a new playback singer with a distinct voice, Sanjeevani who sang all the female tracks of the album, including this duet aside Kumar Sanu.
+Anu also introduced a new playback singer with a distinct voice, Sanjeevani who sang all the female tracks of the album, including this duet aside Kumar Sanu.
 Her innocent voice well suited the newcomer Neha too, who was paired with Bobby Deol.
-She bagged her first Filmfare nomination too.
+Sanjeevani bagged her first Filmfare nomination too.
 Rahat Indori penned all the lyrics of the album.

 42. Chura Lo Na Dil Mera from Kareeb (1998) – This lovely pictured song was uniquely tuned too.
 The distinct voice of Sanjeevani also makes it special.
 Kumar Sanu sang this duet with Sanjeevani, and the song was filmed on Bobby Deol and Neha.